Jpedrdo/Portfolio/README.md

   <img src="src/imgs/readMeImgs/contactSection.png" width="30%">
 </p>

 <h2 align="center">My Portfolio website.
 You can see all my skills and demos of my hosted projects on the Github Pages.
-At the bottom of the page you can contact me!</h2>
+At the bottom you can contact me!</h2>

 <h2>💻 Demo</h2>